nikothomas/ctdfjorder/docs/developers.rst

     # Create a CTD object from a Castaway file
     ctd_data <- CTDFjorder$CTD('CC1531002_20181225_114931.csv')

-When you instantiate a :class:`~ctdfjorder.CTD.CTD` object, it reads and processes the file.
+When you instantiate a CTD object, it reads and processes the file.
 If the file is valid, the data is loaded into a DataFrame within the object.

 Accessing the Data
 ------------------

-After creating the :class:`~ctdfjorder.CTD.CTD` object, you may want to inspect the data.
+After creating the CTD object, you may want to inspect the data.
 The following method allows you to retrieve the data as either a Polars or Pandas DataFrame, depending on your preference.

 **Example:**